rwieruch/blog_robinwieruch_content/react-graphql-client-library.md

 export default withClient(Query);
 {{< /highlight >}}

 The `queryMore()` method, exposed with the children function as `fetchMore()` function, is used similar to the `query()` method.
-You switch from a declarative query execution to a imperative query execution using the `fetchMore()` function externally now.
+You switch from a declarative query execution to a imperative query execution using the `fetchMore()` function in React now.
 There, pass in a query and variables with a pagination argument to the function.

 The one crucial difference to the `query()` method is the `resolveFetchMore()` function that is passed to the Query component as prop.
 It is used when a query resolves successfully, to merge the result with the component state.
 You can define from the outside how to merge this information.